Harland and Wolff dismiss 'inaccurate speculation' after report that Belfast's shipyard is at risk of closure

 and live on Freeview channel 276

-The company was reacting to an article in The Times headlined “Titanic shipyard risks closure after 160 years”.
+The company, which employs about 1,500 people (though not all in Belfast) was reacting to an article in The Times headlined “Titanic shipyard risks closure after 160 years”.

 The article says that chancellor Jeremy Hunt “is expected to block a financial support package designed to keep the Harland & Wolff shipbuilding company in Belfast afloat” which could mean A) that the yard might shut, and B) that as a result some of the warship work which H&W is contracted to do could be carried out abroad instead – something which would be a first in the history of the Royal Navy.